Chuba Okadigbo: Politics

 From 1977 to 1978, Chuba Okadigbo was a member of the Constituent Assembly that ushered in the Second Nigerian Republic of President Shehu Shagari.
+Between 1978 and 1979, Chuba was the deputy and then later acting national secretary of the National Party of Nigeria (NPN).
 In 1979, at the age of 37 he was appointed as the Political Adviser and strategist to then president Shehu Shagari.
 In the Third Nigerian Republic, he belonged to the Peoples Front, which joined the Social Democratic Party (SDP), under the leadership of Shehu Musa Yar'Adua, together with politicians such as Atiku Abubakar, Babagana Kingibe, Abdullahi Aliyu Sumaila, Sunday Afolabi and Rabiu Kwankwaso.
 In the 1992 Nigerian parliamentary election, Chuba was elected to the Senate of the Third Republic, representing Anambra North senatorial district on the platform of the SDP.
 He was a member of the Peoples Democratic Movement (PDM) during the Sani Abacha transition program.
-At the dawn of the Fourth Republic, he was again elected to the National Assembly (Anambra North) and was favored to become the Senate President at the commencement of the Fourth Republic.
+At the dawn of the Fourth Republic, he was again elected to the National Assembly (Anambra North) and was favoured to become the Senate President at the commencement of the Fourth Republic.
 However, due to Chuba's disharmony with the executive arm, Evan Enwerem was voted in by the Senate with the support of the executive arm.
 However, he became the President of the Senate after the impeachment of Enwerem for corruption.
 On Friday 2 June 2000 the Police lay siege to his official residence in an operation to seize the Senate Mace from him but failed.
 Later on in 2000, he was voted out of the Senate Presidency for alleged corruption, though he retained his membership as a senator.

 In 2002 Okadigbo decamped to the All Nigeria Peoples Party to become Muhammadu Buhari's running mate in the 2003 presidential elections, but lost to the People's Democratic Party's candidate, Olusẹgun Ọbasanjọ and his running mate, Atiku Abubakar by a landslide victory.
 Because of possible mass rigging, his party later took the matter to the supreme court that year.